-Noor Rahman is an associate at Cotchett, Pitre & McCarthy, LLP.
+Noor Rahman is a Senior Associate at Cotchett, Pitre & McCarthy, LLP.
 Her diverse practice includes consumer protection, securities, derivative, nationwide class action, and complex commercial litigation.

 Noor graduated from Georgetown University Law Center, and served on the editorial board of the Georgetown Journal of Legal Ethics (GJLE).
 She is a published author in the Summer 2015 edition of GJLE.
 Noor was a student attorney in Georgetown’s Center for Applied Legal Studies; in that capacity, she successfully obtained political asylum for two Honduran refugees.
 Her work included oral argument before a federal immigration judge and obtaining sworn declarations from witnesses residing in remote Honduran villages.